shehfeet/eof-sensor-placement/README.md

 ## Input data

-By default, the script reads:

-- `data/topo.nc` — model grid/topography file
-- `data/3D_mean_2016-03.nc` — three-dimensional hydrodynamic model output

-The topography file must contain `lonc` and `latc`.

-The three-dimensional model file must contain `time`, `bathymetry`, `temp`, `salt`, and `hn`.
-The variable `hv` is optional and is used only when a positive `HV_MIN` threshold is configured.

-Alternative files can be supplied with `--topo` and `--data`, so the code does not depend on a particular server or directory layout.

-Data

 The NetCDF files used in this study are not distributed through this GitHub repository because of their size.

 The model data are archived on Zenodo: